pi-hole/pi-hole/README.md

 bash basic-install.sh
 ```

 Once installed, [configure your router to have **DHCP clients use the Pi as their DNS server**](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245) and then any device that connects to your network will have ads blocked without any further configuration.
-Alternatively, you can manually set each device to [use the Raspberry Pi as its DNS server](http://pi-hole.net/faq/how-do-i-use-the-pi-hole-as-my-dns-server/).
+Alternatively, you can manually set each device to use Pi-hole as their DNS server.

 ## What is Pi-hole and how do I install it?
 <p align="center">